Introduction

 E-learning courses are completely delivered online, do not usually involve instructors, and allow you to attend them at any time, according to the validity period set both for the course and for your enrollment.

-All of the courses and learning plans in which you’re enrolled are listed on the My Courses and Learning Plans page.
-E-learning courses are identified by the E-Learning label at the bottom of the course card.
+All of the courses and learning plans in which you are enrolled are listed on the My courses and learning plans page.
+E-learning courses are identified by the E-learning label at the bottom of the course card.
 Click on the course card to access it.

 As you complete each lesson, the status of your progress in the course is tracked, so you can keep track of where you are in the course and what you still need to complete.
 This also allows you to stop and resume the course at any time.